vasanthsathya/omnia/docs/source/Utils/set_pxe_boot_order.rst

 To configure PXE boot for nodes after they are discovered with the ``discovery.yml`` playbook, do the following:

 1. Generate the inventory file based on the mapping file.
+For the sample map and inventory files, see :doc:`Set PXE Boot Order <../../../../Utils/set_pxe_boot_order>`.

    **Sample mapping file**::